-(a) Integrated licensees may commingle Cannabis cultivation for adult-use sales with cultivation for dispensaries.

-- (b) After cultivation is complete and a crop has been harvested the licensee must maintain strict separation between Cannabis that will be sold through a retailer and Cannabis that will be sold through a dispensary to a registered patient.
-This separation extends to all Cannabis Products derived from the Cannabis.
+- (a) Integrated licensees may commingle Cannabis cultivation for adult-use sales with cultivation for dispensaries. - (b) Prior to transfer to either a dispensary or a retail establishment, the licensee must create and maintain strict separation between Cannabis and Cannabis Product that will be sold through a retailer and Cannabis and Cannabis Product that will be sold through a dispensary to a registered patient.
 The separation must be documented in the Inventory Tracking System. - (c) Integrated licensees may co-locate operations from different license types in the same location, but co-located operations must maintain all relevant security requirements for each license type and must maintain all Inventory Tracking System requirements. - (d) Dispensaries may be co-located with retail Cannabis Establishments, provided that: - i. integrated licensees must have a system in place to ensure that staff give priority of service, including priority of entrance and sales, to registered dispensary patients before adult use consumers.
 This shall include curbside sale, if requested, for dispensary patients. - ii.
-Strict protocols must be in place to ensure that medical products for dispensary patients are not sold to adult-use consumers.

-2.10.4 Duty to Maintain Continuity of Services to Medical Patients

-- (a) Integrated licensees must ensure their dispensary operations maintain continuity of services to medical Cannabis patients. - (b) If an integrated licensee has commingled their cultivation pursuant to 2.10.3(a), continuity of services will include designating sufficient biomass at an integrated licensee's cultivation facility to meet demand for medical Cannabis and Cannabis Products as indicated by dispensary sales data for the preceding 3 months.
-Such records and calculations will be provided to the Board or a Board designee upon request.

-2.10.5 Use of Dispensary Cultivation for Integrated Licensees
+Strict protocols must be in place to ensure that medical products for dispensary patients are not sold to adult-use consumers. - 2.10.4 Duty to Maintain Continuity of Services to Medical Patients - (a) Integrated licensees must ensure their dispensary operations maintain continuity of services to medical Cannabis patients. - (b) If an integrated licensee has commingled their cultivation pursuant to 2.10.3(a), continuity of services will include designating sufficient biomass at an integrated licensee's cultivation facility to meet demand for medical Cannabis and Cannabis Products as indicated by dispensary sales data for the preceding 3 months.
+Such records and calculations will be provided to the Board or a Board designee upon request. - 2.10.5 Use of Dispensary Cultivation for Integrated Licensees